12 Ideas to Make Your Kitchen Look Spectacular

-Don’t believe anything you read that over-simplifies the prep, or claims “no sanding” or “no priming” specifically for your kitchen cabinets.
-No-prep is not the route you should take for an important home improvement project like this.
-Your goal should be to create the best possible surface for the paint to stick, and kitchen cabinets are considered a “high use” area of your house (think grimy hands, spills, pots banging on the surface).
-You will need to create some “tooth” on the surface (in other words, they need to be slightly roughed up).
-So you will be committing some time to this process — prep is where you will need to spend the most time if you plan to do this correctly.
+I see many painted kitchens where the wood grain is very visible after painting.
+I determined that I wanted my cabinets to look smooth after repainting them, so my prepping process helps you create the best possible surface for the paint to stick.
+Remember, kitchen cabinets are considered a “high use” area of your house (think grimy hands, spills, pots banging on the surface).
+As you prep + prime your cabinets, you need to create some “tooth” on the surface (in other words, they need to be slightly roughed up).
+So you will need to commit some time to this process — prep is where you will need to spend the most time if you plan to do this correctly.

 #2: Choose Durable Paint (that doesn’t yellow)

 Hands-down, enamel paint offers a higher level of durability for highly used areas of your house, (just Google “enamel paint kitchen cabinets” and you’ll see that a lot of experts agree).
 In my case, I chose water-based acrylics (read that post here).
 This was especially important on white cabinets since water based paint doesn’t yellow over time.